Douglas Hunt

-Douglas 'Doug' Hunt (19 May 1914 – 30 May 1989) was a professional footballer whose career lasted from 1934 to 1948.
+Douglas 'Doug' Hunt (19 May 1914 – 30 May 1989) was a British professional footballer whose career lasted from 1934 to 1948.
 Hunt was a centre forward who played for Tottenham Hotspur, Barnsley, Sheffield Wednesday and Leyton Orient.
 Hunt lost some of his best years as a footballer to World War II being only 25 when war was declared.
 In his 14-year career he made 169 appearances including cup ties and scored 73 goals.
 Hunt holds a special place in the annals of Sheffield Wednesday being the only player in their history to score six goals in a competitive match.
 On retiring from playing, Hunt was a manager and a coach in non-league football for 38 years.